tldr-pages/tldr/pages/common/tifftopnm.md

 > Convert a TIFF image to a PNM image.
 > More information: <https://netpbm.sourceforge.net/doc/tifftopnm.html>.

-- Convert a TIFF file to a PNM file:
+- Convert a TIFF to a PNM file:

 `tifftopnm {{path/to/input_file.tiff}} > {{path/to/output_file.pnm}}`